ahmadbasyouni10/ahmadbasyouni10/README.md

     self.email = "ahmadbasyouni2004@gmail.com"
 ```

 💻 I am passionate about building reliable distributed systems and ML infrastructure.
-Currently building with Rust, making an aim trainer with OpenGL, and reading machine learning papers
+Currently building NeetCode.io, working on core platform and AI features that help engineers prepare for technical interviews.
+Also, building with Rust, making an aim trainer with OpenGL, and reading machine learning papers.

 ### 💼 Credentials